 - if retiring from overseas (double-whammy), new small appliances and possibly vehicles

 - unexpected moving expenses that exceed what the military will cover

 - setting up your new home: window coverings, toilet brushes, and the like

-- Tricare enrollment fee (if you use Prime) and upfront costs to switch to retiree dental (if you choose)
+- Tricare enrollment fees and upfront costs to switch to retiree dental (if you choose)